Audio10/Audio10/README.md

 ### Hello :earth_americas: My name is Claudio!

-I am a *Software Developer* with experience in Languages like Java and Python, with Frameworks like Spring, Django and Django Rest Framework.
-I am looking for collaborates in a position as developer because I have the necessary knowledge to work as a Backend / Frontend Developer.
-I currently work as a NetDevOps developer working with Python, Django Rest Framework, Ansible, Bash Scripting and more technologies.
+I am a *Software Developer* with experience in Java, JavaScript, Python and many more tools for software development.

+👯 I am looking for collaborate on a position as developer because I have the necessary knowledge to work as a Backend / Frontend Developer.

+🔭 I am currently work as a NetDevOps developer working with Python, Django Rest Framework, Ansible, Bash Scripting and more technologies.

+💬 Ask me about Java or Python.
+If I know the answer I will give it to you.

+📫 You could reach me in my Linkedin https://www.linkedin.com/in/claudiojvv/